 Another positive is that incinerator toilets are completely waterless.
 This is great for boondocking, so you conserve fresh water and black water tank space.
 It is also virtually odor-free, so you don’t have to worry about stinky black tanks ever again!

-The toilets only use power when they are incinerating, so they conserve energy well when boondocking.
 And you can use an incinerator toilet in below-freezing temperatures.
 So, even if it gets chilly, your waste can be managed appropriately.
 Conversely, a composting toilet needs a warm place for microbes to do their work.

 Cons of Incinerator Toilets

 Although there are many reasons to get an incinerating toilet for your RV or boat, there are some drawbacks.